 Applicants for coverage to land apply sewage sludge must complete Part 2.2.2.3, which requests information on active land application sites; data on metals, total solids, nitrogen and phosphorus for the sewage sludge and soils at the land application sites; vector attraction reduction requirements; and pathogen requirements.
 The analytical data for the sewage sludge shall be based on a minimum of three sampling events and the data shall be no more than four and one-half years old.
-These requirements are similar to those in EPA=s new applications forms for sewage sludge (Form 2S).
 New facilities/operations that treat sewage sludge but do not yet have the required sewage sludge monitoring data shall submit the required data separately within six (6) months after the start of land application of sewage sludge.
 The data shall be based on a minimum of three (3) sampling events and the samples shall be collected in accordance with the requirements of Part 4.1.4 of the permit.
 New operations that will land apply sewage sludge, but do not treat it, are required to submit all of the required data with the NOI.
 The necessary data should be available from the facility/operation that treats the sewage sludge.
-When a permittee wants to add a include a new land application site to coverage under the general permit more than six months after start of coverage under this permit, the permittee shall submit an addendum to its NOI with the required information at least 45 days before the planned start of land application at the site.
+When a permittee wants to add a new land application site to coverage under the general permit more than six months after start of coverage under this permit, the permittee shall submit an addendum to its

+NOI with the required information at least 45 days before the planned start of land application at the site.
 Coverage for additional land application sites (not identified in the original NOI) begins 45 days after submittal of the required information unless the permittee is notified otherwise by the permit issuing authority.

 Part 2.2.2.3.5 describes the requirements for the data on soils that must be provided for each land application site.
 Information must be provided for certain metals, total solids, soil pH, nitrate nitrogen, and available phosphorus.
-The data are to be no more than 4 2 years old unless approval for the use of older data is granted by the permit issuing authority.
+The data are to be no more than 4 years old unless approval for the use of older data is granted by the permit issuing authority.
 Older soils data for metals may be acceptable, especially if there has been no prior application of sewage sludge at the site.
 Older soils data for nitrogen and phosphorus generally will not be acceptable.
-For most sites a minimum of 6 representative samples of one foot depth each for each 320 (or less) acre area are to be collected and composited into one sample.
+Sampling conducted subsequent to the initial sampling event shall occur after completion of the cropping cycle, i.e. after harvest, but prior to any additional application.
+Samples collected to satisfy the requirements shall be composite samples made up of soil taken from no fewer than sixteen core holes per 320 acres and completely mixed to form a minimum one pound sample.
 For those land application sites that have a length to width ratio greater than 32:1 and are more than 4.0 miles long, the applicant is to submit a proposed sampling plan for approval.
 This provision is intended where land application of sewage sludge will involve such things as highway projects, trails, establishing filter strips along drainage ways, etc. There is an exemption from the soil sampling requirements for small (less than 5 acres) landscaping sites at wastewater treatment plants and sludge treatment facility grounds, if not located immediately adjacent to the wastewater treatment plant, and where less than 1 dry metric ton of sewage sludge has been or will be applied per acre per year.
 Provided the sewage sludge meets the metals limitations, pathogen requirements and vector attraction reduction requirements for land application, the land application of sewage sludge at that rate on 5 acres or less should have insignificant environmental impacts.